uzbekvoice/common-voice/PARTNER-CHALLENGE-PRIMER.md

 ## Contact

 Hi, I'm Riley.
-I'm the lead engineer on Common Voice, and I'm really excited to work together on this.
+I'm the lead engineer on Common Voice's Open Voice Challenge, and I'm really excited to work together on this.
 My email is rshaw@mozilla.com.
 If you need to send me a direct message, I'm [@rileyjshaw](https://keybase.io/rileyjshaw) on [Keybase](https://keybase.io/).
 Please let me know if you have questions, run into issues during setup, or need help with anything.

 I understand that Catherine will be working on the front-end, and Can on the back-end.
 I've split this document into front- and back-end sections where useful, but you may want to read the whole thing anyway.